gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    user messages and ensures that all protected user message data has been successfully transferred to the remote ULP.

-   4. Local DTLS/SCTP sends DTLS Close_notify to remote instance of DTLS/SCTP on each and all DTLS connections, keys and session state are kept for processing packets received later on.
+   4. Local DTLS/SCTP sends DTLS/SCTP Controll Message
+   "SHUTDOWN_Request" {{SHUTDOWN-Request}} to its peer using stream 0 protected by a DTLS connection.

-   5. When receiving Close_notify on the last open DTLS connection, remote DTLS/SCTP instance informs its ULP that remote shutdown has been initiated.
-When two parallel DTLS connections are in place it is important to await Close_notify alert on both to not misstake a rekeying.
+   5. When receiving the SHUTDOWN-Request the remote DTLS/SCTP instance informs its ULP that remote shutdown has been initiated.
 No more ULP user message data to be sent to peer can be accepted by DTLS/SCTP.
-In case this endpoint has initiated and DTLS connection handshake this MUST be aborted as the peer is unable to respond.
+In case this endpoint has initiated a DTLS connection handshake this MUST be aborted as the peer is unable to respond to avoid additional case of draining.

    6. Remote DTLS/SCTP finishes any protection operation on buffered user messages and ensures that all protected user message data has been successfully transferred to the remote ULP.

-   7. Remote DTLS/SCTP sends Close_notify to Local DTLS/SCTP entity
+   7. Remote DTLS/SCTP sends DTLS Close_notify to Local DTLS/SCTP
-   for each and all DTLS connections.
+   entity for each and all DTLS connections.
+Then it initiates the SCTP shutdown procedure (section 9.2 of {{RFC4960}}).

-   8. When receiving Close_notify on the last open DTLS connection, local DTLS/SCTP instance initiates the SCTP shutdown procedure (section 9.2 of {{RFC4960}}).
+   8. When the local DTLS/SCTP receivs a Close_notify on a DTLS connection, in case it is DTLS 1.3 it SHALL send its corresponding DTLS Close_Notify on each open DTLS connection.
+When the last open DTLS connection has received Close_Notify and any if needed corresponding Close_Notify have been sent the local DTLS/SCTP initiates the SCTP shutdown procedure (section 9.2 of {{RFC4960}}).

-   9. Remote DTLS/SCTP replied to the SCTP shutdown procedure (section 9.2 of {{RFC4960}}).

-   10. Upon receiving the information that SCTP has closed the Association, independently the local and remote DTLS/SCTP entities destroy the DTLS connection.
+   9. Upon receiving the information that SCTP has closed the Association, independently the local and remote DTLS/SCTP entities destroy the DTLS connection.